vefunder/protocol-research-review/articles/Silo_Finance.md

 * XAI is an over-collateralized stablecoin.
-At first only USDC and ETH will serve as collateral for XAI
+At first only USDC and ETH will serve as collateral for XAI.
+As the usage of XAI expands to other pools, this will change and XAI can be backed by more volatile assets too
 * Arbitrage possibilities are given and liquidity in the open market will be seeded by the DAO and incentivized through CVX gauges (see [proposal](https://gov.silo.finance/t/building-on-chain-liquidity-for-xai/309))
 * The DAO influences XAI via parameter adjustments, such as borrow rate, adding/removing collateral, increasing/decreasing XAI availability

 The only measure that is missing is a concrete fallback solution, that the DAO can execute in case things go south (e.g. use SILO as a backup to stabilize the stablecoin).
 However, this can also come at a later stage, once XAI has achieved some product market fit.

-The last thing to highlight related to stability is that Silo’s TVL is currently around ~$1M.
-More than half of that TVL was [seeded by the DAO](https://snapshot.org/#/silofinance.eth/proposal/0x013bbb154af9317ab7a78b72a498d16e069fdba5e78b710e6785fc938d644e76) itself.
+The last thing to highlight related to stability is that Silo’s TVL is currently around ~$2.6M.
+However, most of that TVL was [seeded by the DAO](https://snapshot.org/#/silofinance.eth/proposal/0x013bbb154af9317ab7a78b72a498d16e069fdba5e78b710e6785fc938d644e76) itself.
 There needs to be significant growth in TVL to enable sufficient backing of a stablecoin that aims to facilitate bridging between 60+ assets (10 assets are already live and [57 assets](https://gov.silo.finance/t/deploying-57-new-silos-to-the-protocol/306/2) will be added soon).
 While there are plans to incentivize liquidity for XAI, there is currently no plan presented that defines anything specific about how the DAO plans to attract more TVL for its long-tail asset silos (a potential [veTokenomics](https://gov.silo.finance/t/tokenomics-proposal-vesilo-v2/226) discussion seems to be stuck).

 ## Collateral Risk

 In the beginning, the only collateral enabled to borrow XAI will be USDC and ETH.
 Thus, eliminating other risks that come with long tail assets (e.g., low asset liquidity, high price volatility, depeg of the collateral, etc.).

-Both ETH and USDC are the highest-tier assets with more than enough liquidity to offset potential liquidations.
+Both ETH and USDC are highest-tier assets with more than enough liquidity to offset potential liquidations.
 Even when XAI will be enabled as a bridge asset for more silos, the collateral risk is limited only to those isolated markets.

 We currently don’t see any risks related to collateral, however, anyone can propose to add new credit lines.
 [Credit lines](https://silopedia.silo.finance/welcome/cross-silos-stablecoin) describe the process of allowing silos to use XAI as a bridge asset.
 While new credit lines need to be approved by governance first, this process can change the composition of XAI’s backing.
 Potential risks occur in cases where XAI supports illiquid and highly volatile assets.
 Hence, we recommend that each credit line and silo addition be carefully considered.
 Silo should also think about installing or incentivizing more detailed risk assessments for each collateral.
 A bad debt dashboard (as provided by RiskDAO for instance), is another option to better inform users about the health of individual silos.